lnbc1QWFyb24/lnsocket-rs/README.md

 lnsocket also comes batteries included with Commando support, allowing you to call RPCs on core-lightning nodes remotely!

-## Overview

-`lnsocket-rs` allows you to establish secure connections to Lightning Network nodes and exchange Lightning Network messages.
-It's built using components from the [Lightning Development Kit (LDK)](https://lightningdevkit.org/) and offers a lightweight, focused API for Lightning Network communication.

 ## Features

 - [x] Establish encrypted connections to Lightning Network nodes with Noise_XK handshake protocol
 - [x] Send and receive Lightning Network messages
 - [x] Support for Commando CLN RPC messages

-## Dependencies

-- `bitcoin` (v0.32.2) - For Bitcoin primitives and cryptography
-- `lightning-types` (v0.2.0) - For Lightning Network data types
-- `hashbrown` (v0.13) - For hash collections

 ## Usage